codex-academy/expressjs-auth/index.md

 # Middleware

-ExpressJS use provides middleware as a way to configure how it handles HTTP requests.
+ExpressJS provides [middleware](http://expressjs.com/en/guide/using-middleware.html) to configure how it handles HTTP requests.

-You can use middleware for Authentication and Authorization in your application.
+You can use middleware for adding Authentication and Authorization to your application.

 ## Authentication